agentjimlam/Learn-CSS/README.md

 <h2>CSS Anatomy</h2>

-<p>The diagram on the right shows two different methods, or syntaxes, for writing CSS code.
+The diagram on the right shows two different methods, or syntaxes, for writing CSS code.
 The first syntax shows CSS applied as a ruleset, while the second shows it written as an inline style.
 Two different methods of writing CSS may seem a bit intimidating at first, but it’s not as bad as it looks!

 Both methods contain common features in their anatomy.
 Notice how both syntaxes contain a declaration.
 Declarations are the core of CSS.
 They apply a style to the selected element.
-Here, the <p> element has been selected in both syntaxes and will be styled to display the text in blue.
+Here, the `<p>` element has been selected in both syntaxes and will be styled to display the text in blue.

 Understanding that a declaration is used to style a selected element is key to learning how to style HTML documents with CSS!
 The terms below explain each of the labels in the diagram on the right.